davar-playgrounds/vagrant-oracle-cloud-insfrastructure/MySQL_Support_Exercise/Responses.md

 				1. [Select_full_join](https://docs.oracle.com/cd/E19078-01/mysql/mysql-refman-5.0/server-administration.html#statvar_Select_full_join) is 1867.
 This is a count of joins that perform table scans because they do not use indexes.
 If this value is not 0, you should carefully check the indexes of your tables.
 				1. [Handler_read_rnd_next](https://docs.oracle.com/cd/E19078-01/mysql/mysql-refman-5.0/server-administration.html#statvar_Handler_read_rnd_next) is 23675456.
 This value is high if you are doing a lot of table scans.
 Generally this suggests that your tables are not properly indexed or that your queries are not written to take advantage of the indexes you have.
 The ratio of Handler_read_rnd_next to [Questions](https://docs.oracle.com/cd/E19078-01/mysql/mysql-refman-5.0/server-administration.html#statvar_Questions) (the total number of statements sent to the server by clients) is 23675456:23167761 i.e. ~1:1; so, I think [Handler_read_rnd_next](https://docs.oracle.com/cd/E19078-01/mysql/mysql-refman-5.0/server-administration.html#statvar_Handler_read_rnd_next) can be considered high.
 				1. [Created_temp_tables](https://docs.oracle.com/cd/E19078-01/mysql/mysql-refman-5.0/server-administration.html#statvar_Created_tmp_tables) is 256798.
 This is a count of internal temporary tables created by the server while executing statements.
-					1. Nearly half of all temporary tables were created on disk: [Created_tmp_disk_tables](https://docs.oracle.com/cd/E19078-01/mysql/mysql-refman-5.0/server-administration.html#statvar_Created_tmp_disk_tables) is 123349 while [Created_temp_tables](https://docs.oracle.com/cd/E19078-01/mysql/mysql-refman-5.0/server-administration.html#statvar_Created_tmp_tables) is 256798.
+					1. Nearly half of all temporary tables were created on disk (a performance cost): [Created_tmp_disk_tables](https://docs.oracle.com/cd/E19078-01/mysql/mysql-refman-5.0/server-administration.html#statvar_Created_tmp_disk_tables) is 123349 while [Created_temp_tables](https://docs.oracle.com/cd/E19078-01/mysql/mysql-refman-5.0/server-administration.html#statvar_Created_tmp_tables) is 256798.
-					1. Creation of temporary tables can be avoided by optimizing queries.
-For more information:
+					1. Creation of temporary tables can be avoided by optimizing queries:
 						1. [7.8.4.
 How MySQL Uses Internal Temporary Tables](https://docs.oracle.com/cd/E19078-01/mysql/mysql-refman-5.0/optimization.html#internal-temporary-tables) describes the conditions under which temporary tables are created
 						1. [7.3.1.12.
 GROUP BY Optimization](https://docs.oracle.com/cd/E19078-01/mysql/mysql-refman-5.0/optimization.html#group-by-optimization) describes how MySQL is able to avoid creation of temporary tables by using index access when queries are optimized.
 		1. Increase [key_buffer_size](https://docs.oracle.com/cd/E19078-01/mysql/mysql-refman-5.0/server-administration.html#sysvar_key_buffer_size) to get better index handling for all reads and multiple writes.